Linguistic history of India: History of Kannada

 Kannada is one of oldest languages in South India.
 The spoken language is said to have separated from its proto-language source earlier than Tamil and about the same time as Tulu.
 However, archaeological evidence would indicate a written tradition for this language of around 1600–1650 years.
 The initial development of the Kannada language is similar to that of other south Indian languages.

 Stages of development

 By the time Halmidi shasana (stone inscription) Kannada had become an official language.
 Some of the linguistics suggest that Tamil & HaLegannada are very similar or might have same roots.
-Ex: For milk in both languages it is 'Haalu', the postfix to the names of elders to show respect is 'avar / avargaL'.
+Ex: For milk in both languages it is 'Halu', the postfix to the names of elders to show respect is 'avar'/'avargaḷ'.

 600 – 1200 AD

 During this era, language underwent a lot of changes as seen from the literary works of great poets of the era viz Pampa, Ranna, Ponna.

 1400 – 1600 AD

 Vijayanagar Empire which is called the Golden era in the history of medieval India saw a lot of development in all literary form of both Kannada and Telugu.
 During the ruling of the King Krishnadevaraya many wonderful works.
 Poet Kumaravyasa wrote Mahabharata in Kannada in a unique style called "shatpadi" (six lines is a stanza of the poem).
 This era also saw the origin of Dasa Sahitya, the Carnatic music.
 Purandaradasa and Kanakadasa wrote several songs praising Lord Krishna.
 This gave a new dimension to Kannada literature.